-When do I need to submit an application for a change of enrollment?
+When do I need to submit a request for a change to my enrollment?

 Exception 1: Necessary Subject Change Due to Loss of Your Right to Examination

-If you want to change your subject, because you lost your right to examination, you are allowed to change after the start of the lecture period.
-As long as you have applied by the respective deadline, it is possible to change subjects until the last day of the month, in which the current lecture period started.
-October 31st is the latest possible deadline for the winter semester, and April 30th for the summer semester .
+If you want to change your subject because you have lost your right to examination, you are allowed to do so after the start of the lecture period.
+As long as you have applied by the respective deadline, it is possible to change subjects until the last day of the month in which the current lecture period started.
+October 31 is the latest deadline for the winter semester and April 30 is for the summer semester.

-Exception 2: Change from a Bachelor to a Master Course of Study
+Exception 2: Changing From a Bachelor's to a Master's Course of Study

-Can I receive credit in my new subject for the exams I took in my old subject?
+Can I receive credit in my new subject for the exams I took in my previous subject?

 Yes.
-Exams you have completed that are equally applicable for both the old and new subject are recognized when you change your subject.
+Exams you have completed that are equally applicable to both the old and new course of study are recognized upon request to the relevant examination board.

-When I change subjects, do I start my new studies in the first course semester?
+When I change subjects, do I automatically start in the first course semester?

 There is restricted admission for the higher course semesters of my new subject.
 What do I do?

-Note: It would behoove of you to simulatenously apply for a spot in the first semester.
-If there is no open spot in the semester you are aiming for, you still have the chance to enter your desired course of study in the first semester.
-After you are enrolled as a first semester student, you can be bumped up to your desired semester if there are enough spaces available in the higher core semesters after the allocation process has taken place.
+Note: We recommend that you simultaneously apply for a spot in the first semester.
+If there is no open spot in the semester you are aiming for, you still have the chance to enroll in your desired course of study in the first semester.
+Once enrolled as a first-semester student, you can transfer to your desired semester if there are enough spaces available in the higher core semesters after the allocation process has taken place.
 Typically, students will not be transferred until the following semester due to limited capacities.